Kinsotek/Kinsotek/README.md

 # 🌟 Welcome to My World!

 ## 🔍 About
-This repository is dedicated to **TechJourney in Cloud/Devops Engineering**.
+This repository is about my**TechJourney in Cloud/Devops Engineering**.
+Dedicated to all tech enthusiast and lovers.
+Let's build together!!

 ---